ACrowIAm/I-Wanna-Be-The-Guy-Gaiden-Save-Editor/README.md

 # I Wanna Be The Guy: Gaiden Save Editor
-A program that can edit i wanna be the guy: gaiden's save files.
+A program that can edit I Wanna Be The Guy: Gaiden's save files.